Snowconic/Scrambler/README.md

 May decide to add function that asks the user if they want the word to be scrambled 100% of the time (As current system has a small chance of not scrambling the word)

+ALSO:
+Oh god I don't know why my old account ended up being the one pushing the program and all that, I have no idea why that happened and/or is happening.